chekanov/hepjet/README.md

 # HepJet
 A small library to benchmak jet algorithms for HEP physics

-All algorithms use double precision and eta-phi space to define distances.
+All algorithms use double precision and rapidity-phi space to define distances.
 The directories are organized as following:

 <p>
 <b>fastjet</b>        - the official FastJet implementation <br>